 Most commercial policies are specifically tailored towards providing you with the cover you need.
 The specific use of your vehicle is looked at to ensure that you are fully covered and don’t put your income/business at risk.

-So chat to your insurer if you’re unsure, but here are a few examples of where you are likely to need a commercial policy:
+Chat to your insurer if you’re unsure.
+But here are a few examples of where you are likely to need a commercial policy:

-- You transport goods or passengers for a fee like an Uber or Lyft driver;
+- You transport goods or passengers for a fee like an Uber driver;

 - You use your vehicle to transport your tools or work equipment like a plumber or contractor; and/or